lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 issued the end-entity certificate and OCSP delegated responder example certificates below.

-The the key pair for the certification authority is the "testECCP521" key from {{!RFC9500}}, section 2.3.
+The key pair for the certification authority is the "testECCP521" key from {{!RFC9500}}, section 2.3.

 ~~~